Eugene Brave Rock

-Eugene Brave Rock is a Canadian actor and stunt man.
+Eugene Brave Rock is a Canadian Blackfoot actor and stuntman.
+He is from the Blood Tribe of Blackfoot Country.
 Brave Rock started as an actor, before being trained as a stuntman; he later appeared in various minor television roles before landing his first major film role as Chief in Wonder Woman.

 Biography

 Brave Rock grew up on the Kainai Nation reserve in Alberta and attended the Plains Indian Cultural Survival School in Calgary, where he landed his first role in a play.
-He was later trained as a stuntman, and performed for the Buffalo Bill’s Wild West Show in Disneyland Paris.
+He was later trained as a stuntman, and performed for the Buffalo Bill's Wild West Show in Disneyland Paris.
 Upon his return to Calgary, Brave Rock worked on several television productions as a stuntman and actor, taking on minor roles in Bury My Heart at Wounded Knee, Heartland, Blackstone, Klondike and Hell on Wheels.
 When The Revenant began filming in Alberta, Brave Rock and his brother were recruited to train native stuntmen; it was during this time he was contacted by the producers of Wonder Woman, who invited him to audition for a role.
 Though Brave Rock was not confident of his audition, he was cast in the film a month later.